 In 2003, he left NG Bailey to take on the role of operations director at Mitie Engineering Services, which allowed him to experience the operational aspects of M&E. He was soon promoted to managing director of the business’ Leeds operations.

 Lee then returned to his roots at NG Bailey as project director on Birmingham New Street Station for four years and then took the role of director of Rail in 2015.
+Lee became Regional Director for Engineering and Rail when the two divisions were merged in 2017.

 Having risen to the top, Lee’s advice to apprentices is: